-- The corporate name was changed from AIZAWA SECURITIES CO., LTD. due to the transition to the holding company system in October 2021.
+The increase in the number of shares during the current fiscal year is due to a 2-for-1 share split conducted in October 2022.
 The shares were previously held for strategic investment purposes for unlisted shares.
-However, because the shares were - 3.
-The shares were previously held for strategic investment purposes for unlisted shares.
-However, because the shares were listed in December 2021, they have become specified investment shares from the current fiscal year. - 3) Investment shares held for pure investment purposes
+However, because the shares were listed in October 2022, they have become specified investment shares from the current fiscal year.

+3) Investment shares held for pure investment purposes